DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 authors have noted that digitized relationships are becoming subject to liberalism[^8_Lardellier_2] considered both as an economic doctrine and as a collection of values and ideology.
-They see relationships in the Internet age as commodities, governed by the principles of utilitarianism.
+They see relationships in the internet age as commodities, governed by the principles of utilitarianism.
 To say that this economic theory is gaining the domain of human relationships is more than just a metaphor.
 If we take certain expressions literally, they can be incidentally revealing.
-On the subject of dating websites, the Internet users interviewed spontaneously alluded to: a “shopping for love,” a “supermarket,” “business and commerce,” “unrestrained sexual consumption,” and a “store front window for singles.”
+On the subject of dating websites, the internet users interviewed spontaneously alluded to: a “shopping for love,” a “supermarket,” “business and commerce,” “unrestrained sexual consumption,” and a “store front window for singles.”
 There are many who said that they choose a partner “like